-And guess what… a bowl of this Paleo butternut squash soup has over 50% of the recommended Vitamin C that you need!
+And guess what… a bowl of this bowl of deliciousness has over 50% of the recommended Vitamin C that you need!

-Not to mention, this roasted butternut squash soup is full of fresh ginger, garlic, and cinnamon.
+Not to mention, it is full of fresh ginger, garlic, and cinnamon.

 - Ginger: it is anti-inflammatory and will help ease a sore throat.
 It also has the potential to kill rhinovirus before it rears its’ ugly head!

 - Garlic: has special components, Allicin and Allion, which contain antiviral and antibacterial properties.

 Enjoy a big bowl of roasted butternut squash soup that is made with coconut milk and other Whole 30, vegan, dairy-free, and Paleo-friendly ingredients.